Italy's Impatriate Workers Regime — JSBC

 Who Is It For?

-To qualify for this program (starting from moves made in 2024), you must meet four main requirements:
+To qualify for this program (starting from moves made in 2024), you must meet four main requirements, as set out in the Agenzia delle Entrate's inbound-workers guidance:

 1. Residency History: You must not have been a tax resident of Italy for the three years prior to your move.